tewhatuora/api-standards/docs/api-security/03-APIAuthentcationandAuthorisationBasics.md

 }

 allowmixing
-'top to bottom direction
+top to bottom direction

-rectangle Usage {
-    rectangle "Not Recommended                                   " as NR
-    rectangle "Not recommended for public facing APIs.\n\n---\n* Sometimes useful in non-production\n   environments" as NRPFA rectangle "Recommended for **all** APIs.                      \n\n---\n* Used to identify API Consumer" as RAA rectangle "Usually B2B although common in              \nthe Health Sector.\n\n---\n* Discouraged for practitioner identity.\n* Mandatory in some standards\n   e.g. Payments NZ" as D rectangle "Recommended for internal and external  \nAPIs." as R rectangle "Recommended where an OpenID Connect\nProvider is available." as ROIDC }

-rectangle "Authentication Mechanisms" {
+package "Authentication Mechanisms" as mech {
-    rectangle "Anonymous" as Anonymous
+    rectangle "Anonymous" as ANON
-    rectangle "Username and Password" as UAP
+    rectangle "Username \n& Password" as UAP
     rectangle "API Key" as AK
-    rectangle "Certificates (mTLS)" as MTLS
+    rectangle "Mutual Certificates (mTLS)" as MTLS
     rectangle OAUTH {
         rectangle "OAuth2" as OAuth2
         rectangle "Open ID Connect (OIDC)" as OIDC
     }
 }

+package "Recommended Usage" as usage {
+    rectangle "Not recommended" as NR
+    rectangle "Not recommended for public APIs.\n* Can use in pre-prod environments" as NRPFA rectangle "Recommended for **all** APIs.\n* Use to identify API Consumer" as RAA rectangle "Common for B2B; In use in NZ health sector.\n* Discouraged for practitioner identity.\n* Mandated in some standards eg. Payments NZ" as D rectangle "Recommended for public and internal APIs." as R rectangle "Recommended where an OpenID\nConnect Provider available." as ROIDC }

+mech -[hidden]r- usage

-Anonymous -[hidden]- UAP
+ANON -[hidden]- UAP
 UAP -[hidden]- AK
 AK -[hidden]- MTLS
 MTLS -[hidden]- OAUTH